 - Keep following the path (look right for the best views!) all the way until it meets the road (Arthurs Way), opposite Speedwell Cavern.

-- Pass through the small entrance next to the Speedwell Cavern sign and follow the trodden path, heading first towards the gap in the drystone wall.
+- Pass through the small entrance next to the Speedwell Cavern sign.
+Then follow the trodden path, heading first towards the gap in the drystone wall.
 The path is easy to follow and next joins a concrete path leading up to Treak Cliff Cavern.

-- Next, the path snakes around the back of the cavern (clearly signposted) and continues uphill, slowly turning to the left.
+- Next, the Mam Tor trail snakes around the back of the cavern (clearly signposted) and continues uphill, slowly turning to the left.
 Once you pass through the fence, head towards the road and building (Blue John Cavern) on the right-hand side

 - Continue to follow the well-trodden path as it climbs uphill.
 Keep going until the path almost meets the road, turn right and you’ll see the steps to the summit in front of you!